Top 10 Benefits of Printing Labels In-House

 Quality Control managers are relieved of many of the stringent regulatory burdens that apply to labels because all information can be printed on the fly, including serializing

 barcodes, lot codes, batch codes, and expiration dates.
-Labels can be printed physically close to the product receiving the label, reducing the possibility of human error in the labeling process and eliminating the need to stock printed labels in inventory, and to quarantine and discard obsolete labels.
+Labels can be printed physically close to the product receiving the label, reducing the possibility of human error in the labeling process and eliminating the need to stock printed labels in inventory, and quarantine and discard obsolete labels.

 Benefit #7: Reduce Delivery Time to Market